erbogart28/CS-Capstone-Final/README.md

    @users = User.student # obtain an array of all users who are students

    user.role = 'foo' # ArgumentError: 'foo' is not a valid, we can’t set invalid roles

+ *Conditional in controller for roles can be used for setting permissions:

+   current_user.admin?